West End theater star: Constance Cummings in ‘Saint Joan,’ Shakespeare

 Busman’s Honeymoon was temporarily shelved, with production resuming in early 1940 despite bombing threats from the Nazis.
 Filmmaker and RAF pilot Arthur B. Woods took over as director – eventually receiving sole screen credit – while Cummings became Montgomery’s new leading lady.
 (Four years later, Woods would die at age 39 in a midair collision.)

 Unlike The Thin Man, the pleasant Busman’s Honeymoon did not lead to any sequels.
 In fact, it turned out to be the last film made by the Culver City studio’s short-lived British arm.

 Few World War II era movies

-During World War II, Constance Cummings would perform both for the Allied troops and in the West End, including appearances in Samson Raphaelson's Skylark (1942), opposite John Clements and Hugh Sinclair, and Robert E. Sherwood's The Petrified Forest (1943) – in Bette Davis' 1936 movie role – opposite Owen Nares and Hartley Power.
-Raphaelson's comedy was directed by Benn W. Levy, who had been injured while serving with the Royal Navy in the Adriatic.
+During World War II, Constance Cummings would perform both for the Allied troops and in the West End, including appearances in Samson Raphaelson’s Skylark (1942), opposite John Clements and Hugh Sinclair, and Robert E. Sherwood’s The Petrified Forest (1943) – in Bette Davis’ 1936 movie role – opposite Owen Nares and Hartley Power.
+Raphaelson’s comedy was co-directed by William Armstrong and Benn W. Levy; the latter had been injured while serving with the Royal Navy in the Adriatic.